Cyanotype Kit (200ml/400ml)

 Cyanotype 400ml Kit:

-- The cyanotype chemicals are contained as a powder in the two plastic bottles.
+- The cyanotype chemicals are in powder form in the two plastic bottles.
 This results in a very long shelf life during storage.

-- To use, simply fill the bottles with water up to the indicated mark to prepare the working solutions for approach 1 and approach 2.
+- For use, simply fill the bottles with water up to the marked line to prepare the working solutions for Part 1 and Part 2.

-A notice: Using distilled water improves the shelf life of the solutions! - Mixing the two solutions yields the light-sensitive cyanotype working solution.
+Note: Using distilled water improves the shelf life of the solutions! - By mixing the two parts, you get the light-sensitive cyanotype working solution.

-- The paper or fabric is then coated with this solution.
+- Then coat the paper or fabric with this solution.

-Depending on the template, it can be helpful to weigh it down with a sheet of glass. - Depending on the intensity of the sun, expose to UV light for 3-10 minutes; alternatively, you can use our UV exposure kit.
+Depending on the template, it may be helpful to weigh down the template with a glass pane. - Expose to UV light for 3-10 minutes, depending on the sun's intensity.
+Alternatively, you can use our UV exposure kit.

-A chemical reaction takes place where UV light hits the cyanotype sheet. - Wash the exposed sheets with cold water for at least 5 minutes, until the water no longer shows any discoloration.
+A chemical reaction occurs where UV light hits the cyanotype sheet. - Wash the exposed sheets with cold water for at least 5 minutes until the water no longer shows any discoloration.

-The exposed areas turn blue. - Within 24 hours, the cyanotype images dry and acquire their deep blue color through oxidation.
+The exposed areas will turn blue. - Within 24 hours, the cyanotype images dry and acquire their deep blue tone through oxidation.

 To speed up the process, you can optionally add a few drops of hydrogen peroxide to the wash water.